MelonKony/millmint/content/factbook/landscape/vekllei/_index.md

 Vekllei is a constitutional, federated country including [six individual commonwealths](/constituents/) which share political features established by the [Council of Roses](/rose-council/).

 It has a unique kind of federalism, with republics and territories orbiting central Commonwealth control at different distances.
-A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called the [<span class="fi fi-oceans"></span> Council of Oceans](/oceans-council/).
+A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called the {{<link/oceans-community>}}.

 Although regionally and culturally diverse, Commonwealth government is centralised and the state functions as a single country.
 These republics have large degrees of autonomy, but are unilaterally governed by the central Commonwealth government as an intact state.